UFC BJJ 1

-UFC BJJ 1: Musumeci vs. Gabriel was the first submission grappling event produced by UFC Brazilian Jiu-Jitsu (UFC BJJ), held at the UFC Apex in Las Vegas, Nevada, United States, on June 25, 2025.
+UFC BJJ 1: Musumeci vs. Gabriel was the first submission grappling event produced by UFC Brazilian Jiu-Jitsu (UFC BJJ), held at the UFC Apex in Las Vegas, Nevada, United States, on June 25, 2025 and was streamed live on YouTube.

 Background

 This was the promotion's inaugural event and featured three title fights to crown the inaugural champions of the men's bantamweight, lightweight, and welterweight divisions.

 The fight card was headlined by five-time IBJJF World Champion Mikey Musumeci competing against Rerisson Gabriel for the inaugural UFC BJJ Bantamweight Championship.

 UFC BJJ: Road to the Title welterweight finalists Andrew Tackett and Andy Varela faced each other for the inaugural UFC BJJ Welterweight Championship, while lightweight finalists Carlos Henrique and Danilo Moreira fought each other for the inaugural UFC BJJ Lightweight Championship.

 Bella Mir, daughter of former UFC Heavyweight Champion Frank Mir, made her promotional debut against Carol Joia in the women's featherweight division.